Crossfaith

-Crossfaith (Japanese: クロスフェイス) is a Japanese metalcore band from Osaka that was formed in 2006, which currently consists of vocalist Kenta Koie, guitarist Kazuki Takemura, drummer Tatsuya Amano, and keyboardist Terufumi Tamano.
+Crossfaith (Japanese: クロスフェイス) is a Japanese metalcore band from Osaka that was formed in 2006, which last consisted of vocalist Kenta Koie, guitarist Kazuki Takemura, drummer Tatsuya Amano, and keyboardist Terufumi Tamano.
 They are characterized by performing a style of metalcore with dubstep and other forms of electronic music influences, and for their intense live performances.

 Crossfaith released their first demo Blueprint of Reconstruction in 2008.
 The band later released their debut EP The Artificial Theory for the Dramatic Beauty, through Zestone Records in 2009, and debut full-length studio album The Dream, the Space in 2011 through Tragic Hero Records.
 Crossfaith then released their second EP Zion in September 2012; this acted as a promotional release to countries outside Japan.
+The band released their second studio album, Apocalyze in September 2013.
+They released their third studio album, Xeno in September 2015 and their third EP, New Age Warriors in July 2016.
+The band released their fourth EP Freedom in August 2017; fifth EP Wipeout in January 2018, both consisting of 3 songs with the title tracks of each being released on their fourth studio album Ex Machina in August 2018.
+They released their sixth EP Species in May 2020.
+The band then released their fifth studio album Ark in June 2024, with their hiatus in June 2025.

 History

 Early years, The Artificial Theory for the Dramatic Beauty and The Dream, the Space (2006–2012)

 The band started when vocalist Kenta Koie, now guitarist Kazuki Takemura and turntablist Terufumi Tamano were in a nu metal band which they covered Linkin Park and Limp Bizkit songs.
 This used to feature Kenta rapping as well as screaming.
 After their cover band broke up Kenta wanted to start up a new metal band.
 To do this, he asked drummer Tatsuya Amano, a fellow student at his school who was in Kenta's music club to audition.
 Amano's drum cover of Slipknot's "(sic)" impressed Kenta and the others so much they knew they wanted him a part of the band.
 Turntablist Terufumi joined the new project with an inspiration from electronic dance music groups such as Chemical Brothers and The Prodigy, Terufumi would work to connect his electronica inspirations with the heavy metal covers the band was doing at the time.
 The band formed fuelled by their hatred of Japan's enormous pop music culture.

 In 2010, Koie was featured in Manafest's song "No Plan B" on Avalanche/No Plan B EP.

 Also in 2010, the band covered the song "Omen" by The Prodigy which was featured as a bonus track on the Japanese version of Fearless Records' Punk Goes Pop Volume 03.

 In their early touring history, they were supported by bands like Hatebreed, Machine Head, In This Moment, Bleeding Through, The Used, August Burns Red or Memphis May Fire.
 In March 2011, Tragic Hero Records signed Crossfaith for an American release of their debut album The Dream, the Space.